Privacy guide for admins

 Summary of key points

 Personal insights in Viva Insights is not designed to enable employee evaluation, tracking, automated decision making, profiling, or monitoring.
 Viva Insights provides personal insights to individuals through an app in Teams and on the web, Briefing and Viva digest emails, Viva Insights Outlook add-in, and inline suggestions in Outlook.
 Viva Insights has no mechanism or option that allows anyone but the user to access the personalized information that is shown through these surfaces, unless that person purposefully and independently shares that information.
-Personal insights provided by Viva Insights cannot be used for automated decision making or for profiling.
+Personal insights provided by Viva Insights can't be used for automated decision making or for profiling.

 Personal insights in Viva Insights does not give employees access to new personally identifiable information on other coworkers.
 Viva Insights converts data into personal insights by doing calculations on information that people generate just by going about their workday.
 Most of the personal insights data that employees see in Viva Insights is simply an aggregation of information to which they already have access, but that they wouldn’t be able to quickly perform calculations on without some support.